-The business world can be uncertain.
+The business world can be uncertain and markets change every year.
 Your products may be flying off the shelves one season and sitting still the next.
 A service you offer may be in high demand, but then things cool off due to new competition.
 When business growth slows down, the important thing is not to panic.
-Instead, find a strategy for moving forward using some of the following ideas.
+Instead, find a solid strategy mix for moving forward using some of the following ideas.

 Fix Internal Problems

 Reduced business growth can be a sign of internal problems.
 It could be that there is a breakdown in your system that is causing late deliveries or other poor customer experiences.
 The time when things are slower is a perfect time to pay closer attention to the business process.
 If you are in manufacturing, walk the assembly line and see how things can be improved.
 If you are in customer service, shadow some of your employees and see what can be done in a more customer-friendly way.